Claire McKay Bowen

 (See professional bio in next section.)

-I am currently a senior fellow and the Statistical Methods Group Lead at the Urban Institute, researching methods of data privacy and confidentiality.
+I am currently a senior fellow and the Data Governance and Privacy Team Lead at the Urban Institute, researching methods of data privacy and confidentiality.
+I actually have a Wiki Page?!

-When I am not doing research, I enjoy participating in endurance races such as long distance triathlons.
-My current goal is to finish a gravel race and run all the world major marathons.
+When I am not doing research, I enjoy participating in endurance races such as gravel races and long distance triathlons.
+My current goal is to participate in more gravel races and run all the world major marathons.
 When I am not trying to be a crazy person (as my spouse describes my endurance training), I love hiking, snowboarding, knitting, and playing with my pets.

 Professional Photos: Click on image to view larger version.